Pterois cincta

-Pterois cincta, the Red Sea lionfish or Red Sea clearfin lionfish, is a species of marine ray-finned fish belonging to the family Scorpaenidae, the scorpionfishes and lionfishes.
+Pteropterus cinctus, the Red Sea lionfish or Red Sea clearfin lionfish, is a species of marine ray-finned fish belonging to the family Scorpaenidae, the scorpionfishes and lionfishes.
 It is found in the Red Sea.

 Taxonomy

 Pterois cincta was first formally described in 1838 by the German naturalist and explorer Eduard Rüppell with the type locality given as Jeddah in Saudi Arabia.
-This taxon was regarded by some authorities to be a junior synonym of P. radiata but is now considered to be a valid species.
-The specific name cincta means "belted", an allusion to the thin milky white horizontal striping of this species.
+This taxon was regarded by some authorities to be a junior synonym of P. radiatus but is now considered to be a valid species.
+In 2023, it was reclassified as a species of the revalidated genus Pteropterus.

+Etymology

+The specific name cinctus means "belted", an allusion to the thin milky white horizontal striping of this species.